Find a Licensed Electrician Near You

 Can I do my own electrical work?

-In most provinces, homeowners can do very minor work like replacing a light switch cover.
+In most areas, homeowners can do very minor work like replacing a light switch cover.
 Anything involving wiring, circuits, or panels must be done by a licensed electrician and inspected.
 DIY electrical work is a top cause of house fires.

-What is an ESA inspection?
+What is an electrical safety inspection?